shinkiseki/MorePortraitsInZero/README.md

 *   Ouroboros for the development of the original [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).

 ## Changelog
+*   2022-10-20: Updated the number of total files for Sully (Sully appears as "Boy" in two files).
 *   2022-10-19: Updated a portrait for Aeolia.
 Files for Mireille completed.
 *   2022-10-17: Fixed issue where Pierre's portraits wouldn't appear when in his office (c1160.py).
 *   2022-10-16: Released v0.3.0.
 New character #2 revealed (Franz).
 Added two new portraits for Pierre.
 Files for Pierre and Franz completed.
 Added folder of documentation images and updated README to include section about the creation process.